 In 2011 an interdisciplinary teaching team called the Wellington Interprofessional Teaching Initiative (WITI) formed through a common interest in providing interprofessional education.
-Disciplines represented in the team include: dietetics, educational psychology, medicine, nursing, midwifery, physiotherapy & radiation therapy.
-Evaluation research has been embedded in the WITI programme and publications are listed below.
+A broad range of disciplines and several partner organisations are now included in the team.
+Evaluation research has been embedded in the WITI programme.

 A central aspect of interprofessional education is facilitating opportunities for students in small groups to discuss their disciplinary backgrounds, similar and different skill sets, and to consider how to jointly contribute to patient care (learning with, from and about each other).
 Stated teaching outcomes align with the University of Otago Interprofessional Education Conceptual Model.
 The two programmes we are currently delivering in Wellington are:

 InVoLVE - Interprofessional Visits to Learn interprofessional Values through patient Experience

 InVoLVE is delivered in a three-part form embedded within each discipline’s curriculum including an introductory class, an independently undertaken home visit to a person with multimorbidity and a final class presentation.
 Classroom time typically includes a mix of social interaction, small group work, teaching about content and in the initial class, support is given to assist students to prepare for the home visit and to undertake the presentation.